starwolves/space-docs/src/specifications/core_components/entity_updates_component.md

 # Entity Updates

 Most entities hold `EntityUpdates` components which hold Godot related netcode, this netcode mainly includes property values and functionc alls on specific Godot nodes in the asset's scene tree, as this is the heart of the dynamic content netcode system.
+This component gets worked with the most inside `entity_update` systems.